tinyMLx/SciTinyML-22/index.md

 # Welcome!

 >SciTinyML: Scientific Use of Machine Learning on Low-Power Devices will be run regionally for 2022 with seperate workshops for <a href="/SciTinyML-22/africa">Africa</a>, <a href="/SciTinyML-22/asia">Asia</a>, and <a href="/SciTinyML-22/latam">Latin America</a>.
+The Africa and Asia Workshops were taught in English while the Latam Workshop was taught in Spanish with select presentations in English.

 <div class="message">
   To view the materials and videos from past years SciTinyML workshops and TinyML4D seminars please visit the <a href="https://tinyml.seas.harvard.edu/4D/pastEvents">TinyML4D Past Events</a> page.
 </div>

-SciTinyML is an ICTP Virtual Meeting supported by the [TinyML4D Academic Network](https://tinyml.seas.harvard.edu/4D/AcademicNetwork) and open to all.
+SciTinyML is an ICTP Virtual Meeting supported by the [TinyML4D Academic Network](https://tinymledu.org/4D/AcademicNetwork) and open to all.

 **TinyML is a subfield of Machine Learning focused on developing models that can be executed on small, realtime, low-power, and low-cost embedded devices.
 This allows for new scientific applications to be developed at an extremely low cost and at large scale.**